 - Cabanas – casual dining with made-to-order breakfast and lunch, and table-service dinner

 Sometimes you just have to get away from the kids.
 On the Disney Dream cruise ship, you can choose from 2 restaurants, and entertainment district, and a pool.

-Palo is an adults only, upscale restaurant that has out of this world food and service.
+Palo is an adults-only, upscale restaurant that has out-of-this-world food and service.
 Palo features Northern Italian cuisine served in an elegant, and romantic, dining experience.
 Palo is has a great outside view.
 You can watch the world go by as you enjoy some mind-blowing Italian food for brunch or dinner.
 Palo requires reservations and fills up fast.
-You will also have to pay a $20.00 surcharge for dining.
+You will also have to pay a $20 surcharge for dining.

-Disney has great entertainment and it brings it’s best out to sea with it.
+Disney has great entertainment, bringing its best out to sea with it.
 On your cruise you can experience first run movies, award-winning live musical extravaganzas, character greetings, and much more.
 During the day, there are programs for kids of all ages.
 Adults can even grab some alone time while Disney takes care of the kids.

-Oh, yeah, I almost forgot, there are pools for adults, teens and little ones, and there is one for the whole family.
-You can get pampered at Senses Spa and Salon, or if you need some exercise, you can go to the huge fitness center or even just walk a mile around the deck.
+Oh, yeah, I almost forgot: there are pools for adults, teens, and little ones, and there is one for the whole family.
+You can get pampered at Senses Spa and Salon, or if you need some exercise, you can go to the huge fitness center or walk a mile around the deck.
 Goofy’s Sports Deck features basketball, volleyball, mini golf, and sports simulators.
 There is something for everyone.

-There are 2 main theaters on the Dream.
+There are two main theaters on the Dream.
 The Buena Vista Theater is where you can see first run Disney movies complete with 3-D projection, Dolby sound, plush stadium seats and a huge screen.
-The Walt Disney Theater is where the live action musical are preformed every night.
+The Walt Disney Theater is where the live-action musicals are performed every night.
 The current musicals are –